mvdh7/PyCO2SYS/docs/index.md

     :::python
     import PyCO2SYS as pyco2

 However, the modules and functions contained within are not yet fully documented.
-We therefore recommend that you "do it like in MATLAB" for now:
+We therefore recommend that you just [do it like in MATLAB](co2sys) for now:

 !!! tip "Do it like in MATLAB"
     If you are familiar with CO<sub>2</sub>SYS for MATLAB and wish to use PyCO2SYS in exactly the same way: